This Gym Workout Plan For Beginners Will Help You Build Strength and Endurance

 Gym Workout Plan Day 3: Cardio

-"Indoor bike workouts are great for your joints and are one of the best ways to get a killer cardio workout," Holly says.
+"Indoor bike workouts are great for your joints and are one of the best ways to get a killer cardio workout," Roser says.
 To start, warm up for five minutes at a moderate speed and intensity, then move on to intervals.
-"Amp up your speed so you're going as fast as you can for 30 seconds, then recover for one minute, then back to a spin sprint for 30 seconds," Holly explains.
+"Amp up your speed so you're going as fast as you can for 30 seconds, then recover for one minute, then back to a spin sprint for 30 seconds," she explains.
 "Try sticking to this pattern for the next 25 minutes, then cool down for five minutes at the speed of your recovery pace."
-Or, try one of these indoor bike workouts:
+Or, try one of these indoor cycling workouts.